 - 1. In Business Central, go to Menu → Manage → Process Instances. - 2.
-On the Manage Process Instances page, click the filter icon on the left of the page to expand the Filters panel. - In the Filters panel, select the Definition Id.
-The filter is applied on the current process instance list. - 4.
-Click Show/hide columns on the upper right of the process instances list and the process instance variables of the specified process id will be displayed. - Click the star icon to open the Saved Filters panel.
+On the Manage Process Instances page, click the filter icon on the left of the page to expand the Filters panel. - 3.
+In the Filters panel, select the Definition Id and select a definition ID from the list.
+The filter is applied to the current process instance list. - 4.
+Click columns icon (to the right of Bulk Actions) in the upper-right of the screen to diplay or hide columns in the process instances table. - Click the star icon to open the Saved Filters panel.
 In the Saved Filters panel, you can view all the saved advanced filters.